 " 'I certainly have not found a comparable way to get my ideas out.
 It allows me to have a voice I would not otherwise get,' Mr [Brad] Setser says.
 Blogs have enabled economists to turn their microphones into megaphones." -"The invisible hand on the keyboard", The Economist, 3 August 2006

 Blogs do this by being interactive.
-This takes many forms including: providing links to other websites, papers or blogs; allowing readers to comment on articles; via acknowledgements to other bloggers for leads to interesting pieces of news; or by critiquing each others writing, producing a network of links, relationships and interactions across the web.
+This takes many forms including: providing links to other websites, papers or blogs; allowing readers to comment on articles; producing a network of links, relationships and interactions across the web.

-Blogs have been in existence since the late 1990s according to blog pioneer Rebecca Blood, but it took another few years for blogs to go mainstream, with the US Presidential election of 2004 seeing them start to be used as a major source of online news.
-The vast majority of blogs are written by girls in their teenage years or by males in their 20's, and they write about their daily lives and interests.
-Blogs behave in accordance with the "long tail" theory whereby a small number of blogs enjoy a large amount of influence, which has led to their increasing prominence in search engine results and readership.
+Blogs have been around since the late 1990s according to blog pioneer Rebecca Blood, but took a while to go mainstream.
+In the US Presidential election of 2004 they began to be used as a major source of online news.
+Blogs behave in accordance with a power law whereby a small number of blogs enjoy a large amount of influence, but a "long tail" of lower-ranked blogs collectively have a huge readership.

 In the next sections we will look at the basics of publishing your first blog post.

 - Blogs / from The Economist